agrc/gis.utah.gov/_posts/2019-05-30-thoughts-from-teaching-google-and-amazon-new-skills.md

 tags: []
 ---

 Developing software for digital assistants is fun and a refreshing change from typical GIS projects.
-Over the past few months, AGRC was lucky enough to spend some time developing equivalent skills for Google Assistant and the Amazon Alexa.
+Over the past few months, UGRC was lucky enough to spend some time developing equivalent skills for Google Assistant and the Amazon Alexa.
 Using both platforms allowed us to see their differences very clearly.
 We are excited to share our opinions on the strengths of each platform.
 To browse the code, visit [agrc/digital-assistant-skills](https://github.com/agrc/digital-assisant-skills) on GitHub and browse the `alexa-skill` and `google-skill` branches.

 ## Background
 {: .text-left }

-In 2018 AGRC submitted a [proposal](https://github.com/agrc/digital-assisant-skills/blob/alexa-skill/docs/proposal.md) for funds from the State of Utah Technology Innovation Program (i.e., Innovation Fund) and was [awarded](https://github.com/agrc/digital-assisant-skills/blob/alexa-skill/docs/award.md) funding to experiment with digital assistants.
+In 2018 UGRC submitted a [proposal](https://github.com/agrc/digital-assisant-skills/blob/alexa-skill/docs/proposal.md) for funds from the State of Utah Technology Innovation Program (i.e., Innovation Fund) and was [awarded](https://github.com/agrc/digital-assisant-skills/blob/alexa-skill/docs/award.md) funding to experiment with digital assistants.
 Using GIS with digital assistants was the niche to explore, and we learned a lot more along the way.

 ## Getting Started
 {: .text-left }